bihe/asa-lab-4/README.md

 ```

-This "typical" yaml structure is the applied via `kubectl` using the following command:
+Kubernetes uses a lot of yaml, someone working with kubernetes is sometimes called a "**YAML Engineer**".
+This yaml structure is applied via `kubectl` using the following command:

 ```bash
 kubectl apply -f ./deployment/pubsub.yaml
 ```

-Again this can be done by using the Makefile:
+Again this can be done by using the `Makefile`:

 ```bash
 make kube-deploy-pubsub
 ```

-Or for the Windows-people by using the following powershell script:
+Or for the `Windows` by using the following powershell script:

 ```bash
 .\k8s-deploy-pubsub.ps1